 No. Resolutions relating to For Against Ordinary Business 1.
-To adopt the Audited Financial Statements, Directors' Statement and Auditors' Report for the financial year ended 31 March 2016 2.
-To approve the payment of Director's fee of S\$15,000 for the financial year ended 31 March 2016 3.
-To approve the payment of Directors' fees of S\$46,877 for the period 1 April 2016 to 27 July 2016 4.
-To re-elect Mr Ng Eng Joo as a Director under Article 91 of the Company's Constitution 5.
-To re-elect Mr Tito Shane Isaac as a Director under Article 97 of the Company's Constitution 6.
-To re-elect Mr Tay Seo Long as a Director under Article 97 of the Company's Constitution 7.
-To re-appoint Auditors and authorize Directors to fix their remuneration Special Business 8.
+To adopt the Audited Financial Statements, Directors' Statement and Auditors' Report for the financial year ended 31 March 2017 2.
+To approve the payment of Directors' fees of S\$90,490 for the financial year ended 31 March 2017 3.
+To approve the payment of Director's fee of S\$14,425 for the period 1 April 2017 to 26 July 2017 4.
+To re-elect Mr Ong Teck Meng under Article 91 of the Company's Constitution 5.
+To re-elect Mr Ong Lim San under Article 91 of the Company's Constitution 6.
+To re-appoint Auditors and authorize Directors to fix their remuneration Special Business 7.
 To authorize Directors to allot shares pursuant to Section 161 of the Companies Act, Cap.
 50 and Rule 806 of the Catalist Listing Manual

-Date this day of 2016
+Date this day of 2017